ChristianSiegert/sunlightphp/README.md

 * **MVC pattern.** You have controllers, components, models, views and helpers.
 * **Support for CouchDB.** Even with validation of document fields.
 * **Support for CLI.** Start scripts via command line.
 Great for cronjobs.
-* **Asset compression.** Your CSS and JS files can be merged  automatically into one file each.
-Afterwards they are compressed.
+* **Asset compression.** Your CSS/JS files can be merged and compressed automatically.
-* **Asset caching.** Static files like images, stylesheets and scripts automatically receive appropriate caching headers so browsers do not ask for them over and over again.
-If you update your CSS or JS, just change the URL salt in app/config/core.php and the files will look new to browsers.
-To sum up: Your files are always cached by browsers but never outdated.
+* **Asset caching.** Static files like images, stylesheets and scripts receive appropriate caching headers so browsers do not ask for them over and over again.
-* **Whitespace removal.** Whitespace between HTML tags is removed.
+* **Authentication.** Protect pages from unwanted access.
 * **Namespaces.** Name clashes are a thing of the past.
 * **Autoloader.** Classes are automatically included the first time they are used.
+* **Whitespace removal.** Whitespace between HTML tags is removed.
+* **Unit tests.** Write unit tests and run them from the unit test page.
 * **Small code base, no magic.** I write code for humans and try to keep it as straight forward as possible.

 ## Requirements